 What We Do

-The association is comprised of certified Master Gardeners who serve the community through several projects and activities.
+Our organization is comprised of certified Master Gardeners who serve the community through several projects and activities.
 Many of our members have been active for over 10 years and many also donate over 100 volunteer hours each year to our community.

 UT Garden / Plateau Discovery Garden